 The group actively involves itself in current issues affecting those involved in teaching and studying art history and visual culture at a graduate and post-graduate level.This group is currently looking to broaden its membership and would welcome the participation and contribution of AAH members involved in this field.

-The Schools Members' Group is run by and for teachers of art and design history in schools and further education colleges in the UK.
-The schools group organises a variety of activities including an annual ‘Ways of Seeing’ conference for teachers and students which currently takes place at Tate Britain.
+The Schools Group is run by and for teachers of art and design history in schools and further education colleges in the UK.
+The schools group organises a variety of activities including an annual ‘Ways of Seeing’ conference for teachers and students which currently takes place at The British Museum.
 The schools pages on the AAH website are aimed at making it easier for teachers to communicate with each other and share information and resources.

 Museums & Exhibitions